 Request for Pro/Con Statements

-Any person interested in providing an argument(s) for any of the below items is hereby requested to provide the same to the City Clerk, before 4:00 p.m., Arizona time on Wednesday, May 6, 2020.
+Any person interested in providing any such argument(s) is hereby requested to provide the same to the City Clerk, before 4:00 p.m., Arizona time on Wednesday, August 5, 2020.

 In accordance with Arizona Revised Statutes, each argument filed shall not exceed 300 words and shall contain the sworn statement of each person sponsoring it; if the argument is sponsored by an organization, it shall contain the sworn statement of two executive officers of the organization or if sponsored by a political committee it shall contain the sworn statement of the committee’s chairman or treasurer.
 Each argument filed shall also be submitted in electronic format to the City Clerk’s Office at email@example.com.
 The person or persons signing the argument shall identify themselves by giving their residence or post office address and a telephone number, which information shall not appear in the pamphlet.

 If you have any questions please contact Stacy Saltzburg, City Clerk, at 928-213-2076.

 PROPOSITION NO. XXX

 OFFICIAL TITLE: A MEASURE REFERRED TO THE PEOPLE BY THE FLAGSTAFF CITY COUNCIL SEEKING AUTHORIZATION TO CONTINUE a CITY TRANSACTION PRIVILEGE TAX (SALES TAX), EXCLUDING THE TAX ON FOOD, AT THE PRESENT RATE OF ONE PERCENT (1%) THROUGH JUNE 30, 2035.

 DESCRIPTIVE TITLE: Consideration of an extension of a Transaction Privilege (Sales) Tax at the existing rate of 1% ($0.01) commencing November 5, 2024 through June 30, 2035, in order to fund local government operations.